UNC-Libraries/therapy-dog-client/README.md

     cp server/data/vocabularies/language.json.example server/data/vocabularies/language.json
     cp server/data/vocabularies/role.json.example server/data/vocabularies/role.json

+Start the client:

+    cd client && npm start

-Start the API server:
+In a separate terminal, start the API server:

     cd server && npm start

-In a separate terminal, start the client:

-    cd client && npm start

 ## Check before you commit

-We don't have CI set up yet, so always run `make check` before committing.
+Run `ember test --server or in a browser go to http://localhost:4200/tests (Runs client side integration tests)` before committing.

 ## How to add dependencies

 The source code for some dependencies is added to the repository:

   - for the client, Bower components and anything in the vendor/ directory
-  - for the server, production npm dependencies (those listed in server/package.json under "dependencies")

-We don't add the source code for development npm dependencies (those listed in server/package.json under "devDependencies"), which are anything we need for development (for example, running tests) but not for actually running the client or server.

 Add or remove dependencies separately from code changes.
 This makes reviewing a merge request a little easier, since we can look at our own code in separate commits.